aws-amplify/docs/docs/lib/analytics/fragments/ios/start.md

 }
 ```

-## API Reference

-For a complete API reference visit the API Reference

-## Using a custom plugin
+## Using a Custom Plugin

 You can create your custom pluggable for Analytics.
 This may be helpful if you want to integrate your app with a custom analytics backend.

-Add `import AmplifyPlugins` and then the following code:
+Add `import AmplifyPlugins` and use the following code:

 ```swift
  func getEscapeHatch() throws {